j10sanders/jonsjournal/src/pages/blog/2019-06-19-straussian-poem.md

 Because who would want to identify with the dark web
 Where safe spaces are now treasured
 The irony
-But Clair(link) and Jordan guest on Conversations(link)
+But [Clair](https://medium.com/conversations-with-tyler/claire-lehmann-tyler-cowen-political-correctness-social-norms-australian-culture-e52e2c08c629) and Jordan guest on [Conversations](https://conversationswithtyler.com/)
-To paraphrase:
+To paraphrase a Q for Jordan:
 *Let’s say one is of the view that men and women are different
 but one still recognizes discrimination against women...*
 Ha ha, Tyler